fletchjp/CANCMDDC2/README.md

 Various other libraries are needed and I need to add documentation for them.

 Some of them are standard Arduino files and will get picked up automatically.

+The latest version now uses Martin Da Costa's encoder library encoderMD to include two encoders for the TOWNSEND option.

 ## Introduction